“Will an AAA battery ever run out?”

 “I will rather lose my life than waste it.”

-I've always been involved in youth development activities.
+I’ve always been involved in youth development activities.
 But until I discovered StrengthsFinder, I did not understand my drive nor my motivation.
-Only through StrengsTransform™ Coaching did I realise that I was actually functioning at my unique best as an Educator.
+Only through StrengsTransform™ Coaching did I realize that I was actually functioning at my unique best as an Educator.

 StrengthsFinder facilitates discovery & application of my talents in all areas of my life.
 To me, strengths-coaching tells us just how uniquely strong we are and how we could leverage on our talent themes in everyday life.

-(Strengths-based development emphasises on using one's talents instead of preoccupation with fixing our weaknesses.
-Excellence comes through focusing on our strengths, not through elimination of weaknesses.)
+(Strengths-based development emphasises on using one’s talents instead of preoccupation with fixing our weaknesses.
+Excellence comes through focusing on our strengths, not through the elimination of weaknesses.)

 Committed educator who excels at systematic & evidence-based teaching.
 I win students’ respect through exhibiting sensitivity & fairness in the classroom.